Skip to content

 $$

-We know the general definition of the arc length to be $\int _a ^b \sqrt{1 + f'(x)^2}$, so combining this with our solids of revolution, we should get
+We know the general definition of arc length is $\int _a ^b \sqrt{1 + f'(x)^2}$.
+Combining this with our solids of revolution gives us:

 $$